Global Stocks Rise to Start the Week

 Questions about the health of the world economy prompted a global selloff in stocks Friday.
 A dramatic slide in Chinese exports and a lackluster U.S. jobs report led Wall Street to close out its worst week since December.
 The Dow Jones Industrial Average on Friday fell 0.1%, while the S&P 500 fell 0.2%.

 Data from the U.S. Labor Department showed Friday that nonfarm payrolls rose a seasonally adjusted 20,000 in February, well short of economists' expectations.
-But declines in U.S. stocks were tempered, analysts said, as the unemployment rate ticked down to 3.8% from 4% the preceding month.
+But declines in U.S. stocks were tempered, analysts said, as the unemployment rate ticked down to 3.8% from 4% in January.

 Futures put U.S. indexes on course for a mixed session when Wall Street opens.
-S&P 500 futures were 0.1% higher while Dow Jones Industrial Average futures were down 0.7%.
+S&P 500 futures were 0.1% higher and Dow Jones Industrial Average futures were down 0.7%.

-Investors this week will be closely watching the U.S. Commerce Department's data on January retail sales due Monday, while on Thursday China's national statistics bureau will release economic data for January and February.
+Investors this week will be closely watching the U.S. Commerce Department's data on January retail sales due Monday.
+On Thursday, China's national statistics bureau will release economic data for January and February.

-In Europe, market participants were getting ready for a busy week of Brexit news.
+In Europe, market participants were readying for a busy week of Brexit news.
 The British parliament is set to vote on Prime Minister Theresa May's Brexit deal on Tuesday, with expectations high that it will be rejected for a second time.

-"After the many twists and turns, the endgame is likely to begin this coming week," wrote Erik F. Nielsen, Global Head of CIB Research at UniCredit in a note on Sunday.
+"After the many twists and turns, the endgame is likely to begin this coming week," said Erik F. Nielsen, global head of CIB research at UniCredit in a note on Sunday.